-The mission of the Counseling Office is to provide developmental, remedial and preventive counseling services for all students, and to provide guidance, education and support for students with special needs.
+The mission of the Counseling Office is to provide developmental, remedial and preventive counseling services for all students and to provide guidance, education and support for students with special needs.
 To achieve its mission, the Counseling Office supports the following principles:

-Counseling Services are available to address student needs in career, academic, social, and/or personal areas through information services, group workshops or seminars, and individual counseling.
+Counseling services are available to address student needs in career, academic, social, and/or personal areas through information services, group workshops or seminars, and individual counseling.

 The Counseling Office also maintains a list of community resources and occasionally refers individuals to outside agencies for assistance.
-A Florida licensed mental health professional is available at both campuses, and office hours are posted.
+A Florida-licensed mental health professional is available at both campuses, and office hours are posted.
 Walk-in services are available, but appointments are recommended.
 Services are free to Hodges University students.
-Students may schedule a confidential counseling appointment directly with the Counselor by telephone or e-mail.
-Voice mail is also available and student requests receive a prompt response.
+Students may schedule a confidential counseling appointment directly with the Counseling Office by telephone or email.
+Voice mail is also available, and student requests receive a prompt response.

-The University promotes the concept of mentoring as a valuable resource for student success.
-HU students have the opportunity of participating in the mentor program by contacting the Office of Student Success, which will facilitate a "mentor/mentee" match with a Hodges University administrator, faculty member, alumni, upper classmate, or staff advisor.
+Hodges University promotes the concept of mentoring as a valuable resource for student success.
+Hodges students have the opportunity of participating in the mentor program by contacting the Office of Student Success, which will facilitate a "mentor/mentee" match with a Hodges University administrator, faculty member, alumni, upper classmate, or staff advisor.